Wednesday, August 31, 2022

 Out of purposeless toil, the discord of exertion dissolves to stillness and pandemonium mutes the spirit.
 Two years of reticence have been thrust upon my wearisome existence as I practice the art of silence.
 My lips ache from biting them to hush the words I am tempted to speak in the face of a culture of chaos, where opinions are the dividing factor, a disquieting façade of polarization.
 A culture in which friends become enemies and certainty fades like vapor as we are constantly exposed to distrust and suspicion.
 It is as though we have forgotten who the real enemy is.

 I am seated at church surrounded by fellow worshipers in the chasm of quietude, the music seeps into the pores of my dry soul.
 I open my taunt lips to sing the words that barely escape.
 Silence barricades the flood lest the dams break--two years of silence and grief threaten to spill over like a noisy gong of emotion poured out for my undoing.
-So, I take small doses of praise, savoring the sweetness that subdues my bitter thoughts and skeptical dreams, and I steel myself to face the harshness of life head on with mute steadfast determination.
+So, I take small doses of praise, savoring the sweetness that subdues my bitter thoughts and skeptical dreams, and I steel myself to face the harshness of life head-on with mute steadfast determination.
 The enemy taunts, and I hold firm, grasping for meaning when it all seems meaningless.

 Inwardly, I am consumed by rage- disgust with what our world has become.
 I am incensed with those who walked away in their rash judgments.
-I am infuriated with pride, egotism, judgement, and polarization.
+I am infuriated with pride, egotism, judgment, and polarization.
 I am antagonized with estrangement, inflation, war, and disregard for humanity.
 I am exacerbated with sickness and disease--especially that which has been thrust upon my sweet son.
 I am riled by the realization of just how little control I have over my own life.
 I am fatigued from pressing on, and I am disturbed by the daily reminders that it is all hevel--meaningless vapor, a breath.
 The hevel evades me, a "vanity of vanities", deafened by my weariness and silent rage, pierced by my grief.
 I perceive it all as hevel, and I feel a kinship with the Christ who wept with rage at the graveside of His dear friend, Lazarus (John 11:35).
 The "Resurrection and the Life" Himself knew fully the bitterness of humanity that would reject, mock, and torture Him.
 He recognized all the worldly pursuits and desires as hevel, and He wept.
 Christ must have felt exhausted as He witnessed to the misguided and spiritually blind on His way to the grave.

 The Grave